One λ-calculus, many times…

 Natural Deduction and the λ-Calculus

 We’ll start our discussion with the syntax of types.
 Usually, types are defined inductively over some set of atomic types.
-We don’t really care what these atomic types will be, so we might as well abstract over them:
+We don’t really care what these atomic types will be—they’ll be some concrete type such as:

 Int : Atom